 A stool culture is done to:

-Tell your doctor if you have recently taken antibiotics, traveled out of the country, drunk untreated water, or had a recent test with contrast material, such as a barium swallow or a barium enema.
+Tell your doctor if you have recently taken antibiotics, traveled out of the country, or drunk untreated water.
+And let the doctor know if you had a recent test with contrast material, such as a barium swallow or a barium enema.

 Stool samples can be collected at home.
 Or you may need to go to your doctor's office, a medical clinic, or the hospital.
 If you collect the samples at home, you may be given a special container.

 You may need to collect more than one sample.
 Follow the same steps for each sample.

 Take the sample to your doctor's office or the lab as soon as you can.
 You may need to take your sample to the lab within a certain time, usually within 30 minutes or less of collecting it.
 Tell your doctor if you think you may have trouble getting the sample to the lab on time.

 Samples from babies and young children may be taken from diapers (if the stool does not have urine mixed with it).
 Or a narrow tube may be put into the baby's rectum while you hold the baby on your lap.

 Sometimes a stool sample is collected using a rectal swab.
 The swab is inserted into the rectum, rotated gently, and then pulled out.
 It is placed in a clean, dry container and sent to the lab right away.

 There is no pain from collecting a stool sample.
 If you are constipated, straining to pass stool may be painful.